-Raphaël holds an MA in International Relations from Sciences Po Lyon, France, an MA in African Studies from Stanford University, United States, and an LLM in African Legal Studies from Paris 1 Panthéon Sorbonne University, France.
-He is working toward a third MA in Anthropology at the École des Hautes Études en Sciences Sociales (EHESS), Paris.
+Raphael holds an MA in International Relations from Sciences Po Lyon, an MA in African Studies from Stanford University, and LLM in African Legal Studies from Paris 1 Panthéon-Sorbonne and an MA in Anthropology from the École des Hautes Études en Sciences Sociales (EHESS).

 Liz is currently assisting in developing RSN's YESS program.
 Liz helps companies and industries develop sourcing strategies and protocols, implement standards and audit programs, and train supply chain actors and brand sourcing teams.
 She has worked extensively in the cotton and minerals industries.
 On behalf as Gap Inc., she acted as the first chairperson of the Better Cotton Initiative (BCI).
 As a consultant, Liz helped BCI design the Better Cotton supply chain system to support the production of—and demand for—Better Cotton.

 Liz has evaluated climate change risks and resilience-building opportunities in the cotton apparel supply chain for Oxfam America.
 She has supported cotton merchants’ by advising on the development of their sustainability strategies and exploring vertical sourcing partnerships with global brands.
 Liz’s expertise extends to other commodities as well.
 She has evaluated market drivers in African agriculture supply chains.
 Liz also led a team that conducted smelter audits under the Conflict-free Smelter Program (CFSP) for over five years.

 Katie Chappuis is a sustainable fashion researcher and consultant currently based in Berlin, Germany.
 Her work focuses on the analysis and mapping of textile supply chains and the development of more environmentally and socially responsible sourcing strategies for raw materials within the fashion industry.